D-AA in living organisms

 The platypus, funnel web spider, and cone snail all have D-AAs in their venom.
 Isomerases in these organisms are thought to produce the D-AAs needed for the venom (Torres et al., 2006).

 Analysis of D- and L-AAs in plants (leaves of coniferous and deciduous trees, fleshy fruits, leaf blades of fodder grasses, and seeds and seedlings of edible legumes) identified a free D-AA level of 0.2-8% relative to L-AAs.
 Many plants contain D-Asp, D-Asn, D-Glu, D-Gln, D-Ser and D-Ala and in certain plants also D-Pro, D-Val, D-Leu and D-Lys are present (Bruckner and Westhauser, 2003).

-In 1990, the presence of D-AAs (i.e. D-Pro, D-Ala and D-Ser) was demonstrated in mammalian tissues using a mutant mouse strain lacking the D-AA degrading enzyme DAAO (Ohide et al., 2011; Yamanaka et al., 2012).
+At the beginning of 80s, a D-AA was detected in mammals for the first time: the presence of D-Asp was demonstrated in human brains (E.H.
+Man et al., 1983).
+Later, on 1990, more D-AAs (i.e. D-Pro, D-Ala and D-Ser) were observed in other mammalian tissues using a mutant mouse strain lacking the D-AA degrading enzyme DAAO (Ohide et al., 2011; Yamanaka et al., 2012).
 It is believed that the source of D-AAs for humans is mainly diet (Friedman, 1999):

 – D-AAs naturally occur in fresh foods; indeed, food processing, such as high heat, converts L-AAs to D-AAs

 – fermented foods (e.g., bread, cheese, vinegar) are rich in D-AAs, mainly due to microbial activity

 – D-AAs are absorbed by the intestine and travel to different tissues, where they are metabolized.